 Under the direction of violinist Lisa Tipton, approximately 80 students each season participate in competitive auditions adjudicated by CMP faculty and form ensembles including string quartets, piano trios, woodwind and brass quintets, and more.
 The ensembles choose their repertoire in consultation with their coach, rehearse independently, and receive regular coachings every other week.
 Bi-annual assessments monitor each ensemble's progress.
 Ensembles participate in master classes with world class musicians from the Juilliard, Orion, Tokyo, and Shanghai quartets, Chamber Music Society of Lincoln Center, Windscape, NY Woodwind Quintet, and Orpheus, as well as many alumni, including Fred Sherry, Masumi Per Rostad, Tara O’Connor, and Linda Chesis.
 Master classes that are free and open to the public are held at locations including Tarisio Auctions, School for Strings, and the DiMenna Center.

-Auditions are held annually in September.
+We are now accepting applications for the 2018/19 season.
 Please check the audition page of our website for eligibility and fee requirements, application information, and audition dates.

 Note: Prospective applicants are urged to review the Musician Guidelines and check for scheduling conflicts before applying for an audition.